ftc/PLpaper/lightning_talk/lightning_talk.md

 	Strawberry bar = list.get(1);

 ## Slide 16
 	List<Fruit> list = new ArrayList<Fruit>();
 	list.add(new Integer(12));

-This is an example of an error found at compile time due to Generics.
+This is an example of an error found at compile time due to generics.

 ## Slide 17
 	List<Fruit> bowl = new ArrayList<Fruit>();
 	for(Fruit fruit:bowl) {
   		eat(fruit);
 	}

 ## Slide 18
 	List bowl = new ArrayList();
 	for (int i = 0; i < bowl.size(); i++) {
  	 if (!(bowl.get(i) instanceOf Fruit)) {